raffopazzo/depc/docs/02_code_organisation.md

   * `lib/99_testing/` contains general purpose testing facilities, among all [custom Boost.Testing predicates](https://beta.boost.org/doc/libs/1_82_0/libs/test/doc/html/boost_test/testing_tools/custom_predicates.html)
   for the templated AST.
 * `testfiles/` contains source code in DepC used for testing the compiler, again currently `dep0` but hopefully one day `depc` too.
 Within it, tests are organised in numbered sections, so that if people are working on different features at the same time they can each reserve a section for their feature and put the test files within that, so to minimise PR conflicts.
-Within each numbered section test files can be named pretty much at will but, unless there's a strong reason to diverge, the recommended approach is to have numbered test files per category among: `pass` (meaning this code should compile normally), `parser_error` (meaning that the compiler is supposed to detect a parsing error, please add a comment to highlight where the error is) and `typecheck_error` (meaning that the compiler should detect a typechecking error, again please add a comment to highlight where the error is).
+Within each numbered section test files can be named pretty much at will but, unless there is a strong reason to diverge, the recommended approach is to have numbered test files per category among:
+  * `pass` meaning that this code should compile successfully;
+  * `parser_error` meaning that the compiler is supposed to detect a parsing error; please add a comment to highlight where the error is;
+  * `typecheck_error` meaning that the compiler should detect a typechecking error; again, please add a comment to highlight where the error is.

   For instance `0000_basics/pass_000.depc` or `0006_kinds/parser_error_002.depc`.
 * `tools/` contains a potentially assorted array of tools; currently only `devbox` which is a docker image with the toolchain for (hopefully) reproducible builds.